OllieJones/sqlite-object-cache/readme.txt

 your object cache data goes into the `/tmp` folder in a file named `mysite-object-cache.sqlite`.

-You can also define `WP_CACHE_KEY_SALT` to be a text string.
+You can also define `WP_CACHE_KEY_SALT` to be a hard-to-guess text string.
 Continuing the example, this line

 `define( 'WP_CACHE_KEY_SALT', 'qrstuv' );`